Mr-Jokerrr/Mr-Jokerrr-computationalphysics_N2013302580034/the 8th homework/8th_homework.md

 ### Exercise 3.7

-- To be simple and clear, I write the first [**code**](code/problem3.7_1.py) to compare the 4 different situations.
+- To be simple and clear, I write a program to compare the 4 different situations.
 And here is the image of this program below.

   ![3.7_1](img/3.7_1.png)